MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 Unzip the installation files and then run setup.

 1. Double-click **RServerSetup.exe** to start the wizard.
-2. In **Configure installation**, you will see a list of required components that Setup installs, plus two optional components.
-Be sure to select the first one if you want to install R Server.
+2. In Configure installation, choose optional components.
+Required components are listed, but not configurable.
+Options include:
     + R Server (Standalone)
-    + [Pre-trained Models](deploy-pretrained-microsoftml-models.md) used with MicrosoftML package.
+    + [Pre-trained Models](deploy-pretrained-microsoftml-models.md) used for machine learning.
-3. In an offline installation scenario, you ware notified if either prerequisite is missing, given a URL for obtaining the CAB files using an internet-connected device, and a folder path for placing the files.
+3. In an offline installation scenario, you are notified about missing requirements, given a URL for obtaining the CAB files using an internet-connected device, and a folder path for placing the files.
 4. Accept the SQL Server license agreement for R Server <sup>1</sup>, as well as the license agreement for Microsoft R Open.
 5. Optionally, change the home directory for R Server.
 5. At the end of the wizard, click **Install** to run setup.